khanlou/Objective-Shorthand/README.md

 # Objective-Shorthand

-Objective-Shorthand is a set of categories that make long things in Objective-C short.
+Objective-Shorthand is a set of categories on Foundation objects that make long things in Objective-C short.
 Additions are encouraged.

 ## What can Objective-Shorthand help with?